jwds1978/jwds1978.github.io/_posts/2017-04-21-some-thoughts-about-abuse-anger-and-victimization.md

 </p>
 <p>
   Claire was, at this point, now staying at a woman's shelter.&nbsp; Some time later, the CMHA staff alerted me to the fact that Claire was in the ER &#8212;
-  she'd attempted suicide.&nbsp; They'd asked me about giving her a ride from the hostpital to the shelter.&nbsp; As I'd recently sold my car, and not knowing certain things at the time, I called a friend whom we'll call Usher Kline.&nbsp; I asked him to immediately, regardless of whatever he may be doing at the time, go to the ER and fetch Claire; bringing her to the shelter where I'd meet them.&nbsp; Had I known then, what I now know of Usher, I'd never have even considered sending him to meet her.
+  she'd attempted suicide.&nbsp; They'd asked me about giving her a ride from the hospital to the shelter.&nbsp; As I'd recently sold my car, and not knowing certain things at the time, I called a friend whom we'll call Usher Kline.&nbsp; I asked him to immediately, regardless of whatever he may be doing at the time, go to the ER and fetch Claire; bringing her to the shelter where I'd meet them.&nbsp; Had I known then, what I now know of Usher, I'd never have even considered sending him to meet her.